diogoveirospro/lei-24-s2-1dg-g072/docs/sprintC/us024/04.tests-and-implementation/Readme.md

 ## 6. Integration and Demo

-* A new option on the Green Space Manager menu options was added, so he can postpone an agenda entry .
+* A new option on the Green Space Manager menu options was added, so he can postpone an agenda entry.